pranav-P92/AWS-SAA/README.md

  - rules are evaluated in order when deciding whether to allow traffic, first match wins
  - automatically applies to all EC2 instances in the subnet that it's assosicated with.

+---
 ### VPC peering
-- allow 2 VPCs to communicate with each other privately.
+- **allow 2 VPCs to communicate with each other privately.**
 - works within same region or across region
 - must not have overlapping CIDRs
 - example: consider there are 3 VPC: VPC-A, VPC-B, VPC-C
 	- VPC-A -> VPC-B -> VPC-C
 	- VPC peering connection is established between A & B
  	- VPC peering connection is established between B & C
-  	- since A,B and B,C connected; This does't mean that VPC peering connection is established between A & C
+  	- since A,B and B,C connected; This does't mean that VPC peering connection is established between A & C (NOT Transitive)
   	- for the VPC-A & VPC-C to communicate, VPC peering connected should be established.

+---
 ### VPC Endpoints
--  allow you to privately connect your VPC to AWS services without using the public internet, NAT Gateway, or Internet Gateway.
+-  **allow you to privately connect your VPC to AWS services without using the public internet, NAT Gateway, or Internet Gateway.**
 -  Without VPC Endpoint:
 		- Private EC2 → NAT Gateway → Internet → AWS Service
 - With VPC Endpoint:
 		- Private EC2 → VPC Endpoint → AWS Service

 - types of endpoints:
-	- Interface Endpoint:
+	- **Interface Endpoint:**
  		- Uses ENI with private IP
    		- requires security groups
      	- charged per hour + data
       	- used for most of AWS services
       	- EC2 → Interface Endpoint (ENI) → AWS Service

-	- Gateway Endpoint:
+	- **Gateway Endpoint:**
  		- works via route tables
    		- no ENI
      	- used for only Amazon S3, DynamoDB
       	- free
       	- EC2 → Route Table → Gateway Endpoint → S3/DynamoDB
+---
 ### VPC Flow Logs
 - capture information about IP traffic going into your interfaces:
 	- VPC flow logs